grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ### Container

-Perhaps the easiest way is to bake the CA certificate into your own Docker image, based on the official one:
+The easiest way is to integrate the CA certificate directly into your own Docker image, based on the official one:

 ```dockerfile